ShaiRT/brainstorm/README.md

                        mongodb://localhost:27017]
   --help               Show this message and exit.
 ```
-The api server will respond to the following requests:
+The API server will respond to the following requests:

 - GET /users
   Returns a list of IDs and names of all supported users.